EU Common Security and Defence Policy (CSDP)

 Operationally, European cooperation allows tasks, responsibilities, capabilities and the financial burden to be shared more fairly between the EU and its Member States.
 Much progress has been made with optimising the joint use of military and civilian resources and improving cost effectiveness.
 These innovations mainly concern crisis management structures and procedures, capacity-building and strengthening partnerships with other bodies involved in crisis management.
 Efforts made within the CSDP framework have also had the effect of bringing the European armed forces closer together (on standards, equipment and training) in a successful bid for interoperability.

 Slovak involvement in CSDP missions allows for greater opportunities to contribute to the strengthening of international peace and security, the protection of human rights and fundamental freedoms, and supporting conditions for sustainable development.
-Within the CSDP framework we advocate EU – NATO cooperation and intense engagement of partner nations in CSDP endeavors.
+Within the CSDP framework we advocate EU – NATO cooperation and intense engagement of partner nations in CSDP endeavours.
 Slovakia also supports enhancement of the overall effectiveness of CSDP through the employment of comprehensive approach as well as through EU partnerships.

 Slovak membership of the North Atlantic Treaty Organization (NATO) is a determining factor of our external security ensuring the necessary external stability for the implementation of the priority tasks of social and economic development of the country.
 NATO represents a main pillar of Slovakia’s security.